 Many churches have a kind of “book club” format in which small groups meet in someone’s home—refreshments served—to discuss a particular passage, often guided by published interpretations consistent with the group’s existing style of thinking.
 Sometimes the analysis stops at the verse level, partly out of practicality.
 It is complicated to integrate a theme across an entire text like the Bible, with its many books, authors, genres, and historical layers.
 For each theme or figure of speech present in one verse, there may be dozens of resonant passages elsewhere, sometimes in widely disparate parts of the text, and contradictions—either direct or qualitative—are not difficult to find.

 But, as with studying literature, it is a narrow way to understand a text to focus only on its most granular fragments.
 Much meaning in literature comes from a more holistic analysis: genre, context, narrative arc, tension, voice, contrast.
 Likewise, if you look at a photograph, it would not make sense to divide it into tiny sections and analyze each separately as though the whole image were nothing but a pile of fragments.
 It is often inconvenient to do holistic analysis in most sermons or study sessions, so many communities stop at the verse level—or at best, a short passage.
-And it matters that these verse divisions are themselves later editorial tools, not features of the earliest manuscripts.
+And it matters that these verse divisions were decided upon by editors, rather than being features of the earliest manuscripts.

 No comments: